 Ultimately, it is the responsibility of the General Contractor to assure the adequacy of site pollutant discharge controls.
 Actual physical site conditions or contractor practices could make it necessary to install more structural controls than are shown on the plans.
 (For example, localized concentrations of runoff could make it necessary to install additional sediment barriers.)
-Assessing the need for additional controls and implementing them or adjusting existing co- continuing aspect of this SWPPP until the site achieves final stabilization. ontrols will be a
+Assessing the need for additional controls and implementing them or adjusting existing controls will be a continuing aspect of this SWPPP until the site achieves final stabilization.